 • Doesn't consider inflation

-Rule of 72 Calculator is a quick mental math tool that estimates how long it will take for an investment to double in value based on a fixed annual rate of return.
-It’s widely used in finance for its simplicity and practicality.
+The Rule of 72 is one of the most useful and simple concepts in personal finance.
+This mathematical rule provides a quick way to estimate how long it will take for an investment to double in value, given a fixed annual rate of return.

 How the Rule of 72 Works